soijebor/Neural_Networks_And_Deep_Learning_Models/README.md

  * Were you able to achieve the target model performance?
 What steps did you take to try and increase model performance?

-   * I was not able to achieve my target model performance when i used "IS_SUCCESSFUL" as the target, the best accuracy i got was 72.6% but when i changed my target  model to SPECIAL_CONSIDERATIONS, the best accuracy i got was 99.9% which makes SPECIAL_CONSIDERATIONS seem redundant.
+   * I was not able to achieve my target model performance when I used "IS_SUCCESSFUL" as the target, the best accuracy I got was 72.6% but when I changed my target  model to SPECIAL_CONSIDERATIONS, the best accuracy i got was 99.9% which makes SPECIAL_CONSIDERATIONS seem redundant.

  * If you were to implement a different model to solve this classification problem, which would you choose?
 Why?